nmusatti/nxpy_ccase/README.rst

 Nxpy Ccase - WORK IN PROGRESS
 =============================

-.. note:: This project needs a new maintainer.
-I only ever managed to test it against a now
-          ancient ClearCase 7.1 LT installation, to which I'm likely to lose access in a not too distant future.
+  *This project needs a new maintainer.
+I only ever managed to test it against a now ancient ClearCase 7.1 LT installation, to which I'm likely to lose access in a not too distant future.*

 *Nxpy Ccase* is a wrapper for the Clear Case ``cleartool`` command line utility that allows the invocation of Clear Case UCM commands as Python methods.